Philanthropic Support for Michigan Tech Continues Strong

 Other recent gifts include the Dyke Memorial Scholarship in computer science, in honor of the late Erick Dyke, a 1991 alumnus; the Rozsa Art Gallery, funded by the estate of 1971 alumna Eileen J. Niva; the Marshall Family Endowed Scholarship Fund for engineering students, donated by Robert, Rex and Paul Marshall; and support for an expanded and enhanced seminar room in the Minerals and Materials Engineering building, from gifts from Dr. John and Virginia Towers, Charles McArthur and several corporations.
 Towers and McArthur are Michigan Tech alumni.

-Russell Gronevelt, chair of the Board of Control, called Michigan Tech “fortunate to have so many successful individuals who are willing to give so much of their time, energy and resources to help support the University.
+Russell Gronevelt, chair of the Board of Trustees, called Michigan Tech “fortunate to have so many successful individuals who are willing to give so much of their time, energy and resources to help support the University.
 Philanthropy is becoming an increasingly important factor in Michigan Tech’s future, and it’s a tough time for any organization that relies on philanthropic support.
 Through it all, our supporters have remained loyal, and with their help, we are finding others who are generously stepping up to contribute.”

 The Board also gave Michigan Tech President Glenn D. Mroz high marks in his annual performance review.